Bypass navigation bar

 See a chart of degree plans by college or visit the credit programs home page.

 As a Cardiac Sonography student, you’ll attend classroom sessions, get hands-on training in our Ultrasound Scanning Lab and go on field trips to enhance your learning experience.
 Clinical rotations begin the first week of class.

 You’ll rotate through a minimum of three clinical facilities during your training, including metroplex hospitals and cardiology clinics, and you’ll be exposed to a wide variety of ultrasound equipment.
 You’ll take oral, practical and written exams throughout the program.

 Cardiac Sonography classes are held in El Centro College’s Center for Allied Health and Nursing at Market and Pacific streets, one block northwest from the main campus.
 The center comprises 55 classrooms and labs that contain some of the most advanced equipment available to educate health care students.

 The center’s high-tech equipment includes:

 Cardiac Sonography faculty members have relevant degrees as well as experience in the profession, so they can relate to the challenges you’ll face at work.
 Instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and in your career.

 See profiles of some of our Cardiac Sonography faculty.

 The Cardiac Sonography program is designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.

-See links to echocardiography-related professional organizations and more.
+See links to professional organizations related to cardiac sonography.

 If you have questions about the Cardiac Sonography program that aren’t answered on our website, please feel free to contact us.